Winter Heating Tips

 Ten Inexpensive Ways To Reduce Your Winter Heating Bill

 - Turn down the thermostat.
-You can save 3-5% on your heating bill for every degree that you set back your thermostat.
+You can save 3 to 5% on your heating bill for every degree that you set back your thermostat.
 Turn down the thermostat 10 degrees when you go to work, and again when you go to bed.
 Recommended winter setting: 68° in the daytime, 55° at night.

 - Use fans wisely.
 In just 1 hour, a hard-working bathroom or kitchen fan can expel a houseful of warm air.
 Turn them off as soon as they've done their job.